jwstwfss/line-finding/README.md

 t1, t2 = change transition wavelength between F115W and F150W (t1) and F150W and F200W (t2)

-m1, m2, or m3 = mask up to three discontinuous wavelength regions
+m1, m2, up to m8 = mask up to eight discontinuous wavelength regions. m1 and m2 are already set to the wavelength gaps between the three filters.
+By default, m1 masks: 12830-13300Å and m2 masks: 16700-17510Å.
+To update these values for all objects, please update the default.config.

 nodes = change the wavelengths for the continuum spline nodes